docelic/slapd-viper/README.md

 SPEC can be a pure number (implies seconds), or a time specification such as 5s, 10m, 2h, 2d, 1w for seconds, minutes, hours, days and weeks respectively.

-It can also be a number of value uses, such as 20u, and number of LDAP operations, 20o.
+It can also be a number of uses, such as 20u, and number of LDAP operations, such as 20o.
 ("Number of uses" is not a value directly known to the admin, and should rarely, if ever, be used.)

 Overall best value, one that minimizes or eliminates the risk of